wehs7661/ensemble_md/docs/theory_implementation.rst

 Step 1: Set up parameters
 -------------------------
-To run an ensemble of expanded ensemble in GROMACS using :code:`ensemble_md`, one at least needs to following four files:
+To run an ensemble of expanded ensemble in GROMACS using :code:`run_EEXE.py`, one at least needs to following four files:

 * One GRO file of the system of interest